gpbl/react-day-picker/website/docs/basics/keyboard.md

 # Keyboard Navigation

-When DayPicker is focused, use the following keyboard shortucts to navigate the calendar:
+When DayPicker is focused, use the following keyboard shortcuts to navigate the calendar:

 - <kbd>Arrow Top</kbd> - move to the previous week
 - <kbd>Arrow Right</kbd> - move to the next day